-Our surface mines in Jackson use natural gas and electricity to produce whole grain, ground and fine ground silica through dredge mining.
+Our surface mines in Jackson use natural gas and electricity to produce whole grain and ground silica through dredge mining.
 The reserves are part of the Clairborne Formation, which is part of the Gulf Coastal Plain-Upper Mississippi Embayment.
-The facility is located approximately 75 miles northeast of Memphis and is accessible by major highways including U.S. Interstate 40.
+The facility is located approximately 75 miles east of Memphis and is accessible by major highways including U.S. Interstate 40.
 Once the product is appropriately processed, it is shipped in bulk by truck.